KHNASM/tretton37_test/README.md

 ## Output Logs

 Comprehensive output logs are omitted.
-The indicate progress.
+To indicate progress.
 They are colour-coded/annotated to elaborate the process in the real time.

 -   Green [Success] entries normally indicate a resource was downloaded successfully
 -   Yellow [Warning] entries normally mean a problem in the HTML, e.g. a malformed embedded URL